TheRayquaza/newsbro/README.md

 We want light speed recommendation and scalable infrastructure.
 Behind the scene:
 - Kafka consumers consuming articles, processing articles by batch and creating new recommendations.
 - Qdrant storing vector embeddings to pre compute recommendation as they come.
 These representation are then used in various way.
-- Redis Sentinels with [zsets](https://redis.io/docs/latest/develop/data-types/sorted-sets/) to ready for usage feed queue
+- Redis Sentinels with [zsets](https://redis.io/docs/latest/develop/data-types/sorted-sets/) to create efficient feed queue.
-- Repo Feed, a dedicated service managing feed, storing feedbacks / articles for short periods
+- Repo Feed, a dedicated service managing feed, storing feedbacks / articles for short periods?

 ![User Feed](docs/misc/user_feed_2.png)